 Moreover, experiencing the headliner of Star Wars: Galaxy’s Edge remains incredibly difficult–to the point where you almost need to plan 2 days at Disney’s Hollywood Studios if it’s a must-do for you.
 See our Ride Guide & FAQ for Star Wars: Rise of the Resistance for more strategy and info.

-That about wraps up what to expect if you’re visiting in the next several months.
-However, the situation remains fluid and ever-evolving.
+That about wraps up what to expect in terms of how Walt Disney World is handling changes in the era of coronavirus.
+Keep in mind that the situation remains fluid and ever-evolving.
 What’s true one month often isn’t the case the next.
 Again, we highly recommend reading our Walt Disney World Photo Reports that cover our weekly visits to the parks.
 Those will give you a great idea of what the experience is currently like.

 If all of this is really overwhelming, we recommend contacting an Authorized Disney Vacation Planner and letting them do the work for you.
 This is Disney’s term for their affiliated travel agents, and the huge upside to them is that they don’t charge for their services–Disney pays them directly at no cost to you!
 Click here to get a vacation quote from our recommended no fee Authorized Disney Vacation Planner.